 Since the pandemic started in early 2020, a phrase I’ve heard referenced time and again is that we will begin to see a “flight to quality” amongst office tenants.
 The consensus seems to be that, as the recession progresses, the leasing expense delta between new office buildings and existing ones will begin to decrease, leading active tenants to increasingly favor new supply and best-in-class options.

 While this idea makes intuitive sense, we were curious to see if a shift is truly underway in the Austin market and, if so, to what extent.
 In this article, we examine leasing volume in new versus existing office buildings in the Austin market since April 2020.

 Are Tenants Leasing More Space in New Office Buildings in Austin?

-The Austin office market has seen a total of 2,378,394 sf of new leases signed since April 1, 2020.
-This is roughly 4% of the total existing and under construction space defined by our data set.
+The Austin office market has seen a total of 2,378,394 square feet of new leases signed since April 1, 2020.
+This is roughly 4% of the total existing and under-construction space defined by our data set.
 In other words, tenants signed new leases in 4% of the Austin office market, both in existing buildings and in new developments.
-For reference, in 2019 the Austin office market saw 9,394,190 sf of new lease transactions, or roughly 14% of space within the market transacted.
+For reference, in 2019 the Austin office market saw 9,394,190 square feet of new lease transactions, or roughly 14% of space within the market transacted.

 Total New Leases